-Contest Director
+Contest/Event Director

 Ensures the surfing aspect of the event runs on schedule and according to the rules and that the staff are not making any errors.
-The Contest Director decides the event location if mobile and the daily running schedule and format.
-The Contest Director reports to the SA Head of Events and works with the Surfing Australia Technical Director and Head Judge.
+The Contest/Event Director decides the event location if mobile and the daily running schedule and format.
+The Contest/Event Director reports to the SA Chief Of Sport and works with the Surfing Australia Technical Director and Head Judge.